IBM/blockchainbean2/README.md

 * #### Start the web client
-  - In a new terminal, open the web-app folder from the room blockchainbean2 directory and install the dependencies.
+  - In a new terminal, open the web-app folder from the room blockchainbean2 directory.
     ```bash
     cd web-app
-    npm install
     ```

   - Start the client: